gerryd/cookbook/content/recipe/drinks/limoncello.md

 - shake well to combine
 - refrigerate until ice cold

-You should be able to store it in a freezer up to an hour or two befor drinking, to make it even colder.
+You should be able to store it in a freezer up to an hour or two before drinking, to make it even colder.
 As the drink contains approximately 25% alcohol, it will somewhat freeze at around -12 °C.